TecknozBD/Hyper-Titan/document/hyper-titan.md

 ## Architecture Overview

 The Hyper-Titan SoC architecture is designed to optimize performance and power efficiency through its dual-core configuration.
 The RV64G core is meant to handle compute-intensive tasks, while the RV32IMF core is meant to manage less demanding workloads.
 The Architecture diagram below illustrates the key components and their interactions.
+Both clocks operate on their own dedicated clock domains, allowing for independent frequency scaling and power management.
+For connecting the cores to a common system bus, the design employs a Core Link module, which manages communication between the two cores.
+Additionally, the System Link and Peripheral Link modules facilitate connections to memory controllers and peripheral devices, respectively.
+The Core Link operate on the fastest clock domain between the two cores to minimize latency in inter-core communication.
+The System Link and Peripheral Link modules operate on their own clock domains, optimized for their specific performance and power requirements.
+The Peripheral Link module connects to various peripherals, including UART and SPI, ensuring efficient data transfer between the cores and external devices.
+As the bandwidth demands of peripherals are generally lower than those of the cores, the Peripheral Link operates at a lower frequency of 100 MHz to conserve power.

 ![System Architecture](svg/architecture.drawio.svg)

 _**Figure:** Hyper-Titan SoC Architecture_

+### Key Components
 - _Efficiency Core:_ RV32IMF core designed for low power consumption.
 - _Performance Core:_ RV64G core optimized for high performance.
 - _TCM Memory:_ Shared memories accessible by both cores for fast data exchange.